mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 ```

 ## Initialization
-To initialise SDK simply call `SayTvSdk.initialise(chatName: "CHAT_NAME")`on your app start in AppDelegate or before using any of the SDK component.
+To initialise SDK simply call `SayTvSdk.initialise(appName: "APP_NAME")`on your app start in AppDelegate or before using any of the SDK component.
+App name will be used mainly in the chat component to replace app name in the messages displayed to the user (e.g. welcome message on empty chat).

+To enable logging mechanism use `SayTvSdk.setLogOption(.verbose)` to see all logs related with Saytv SDK before initializing any of the SDK component, preferably in AppDelegate just before `SayTvSdk.initialise` method.

 ## Push notifications
 The class that handles all the push notification behavior is `PushComponent`.
 We assume you already have the **push configured**.